-J&K: Jawan injured in Mujgund encounter; Mobile internet services suspended
+J&K: 5 jawan injured in Mujgund encounter; Mobile internet services suspended

 For Daily Alerts

-J&K: Jawan injured in Mujgund encounter; Mobile internet services suspended
+J&K: 5 jawan injured in Mujgund encounter; Mobile internet services suspended

 India

-Jammu, Dec 9: A jawan has been injured in an encounter that broke out on Saturday between terrorists and security forces on the outskirts of Srinagar -- the summer capital of Jammu and Kashmir.
+Jammu, Dec 9: Five jawans have been injured in an encounter that broke out on Saturday between terrorists and security forces on the outskirts of Srinagar, Mujgund-- the summer capital of Jammu and Kashmir.

 Security forces had launched a cordon and search operation in the evening near the Srinagar-Bandipora road in Mujgund area on the city's outskirts, a police official said.